magento/merchdocs/src/catalog/category-create.md

 1. Click <span class="btn">Save</span> and continue.

-## Step 6: Choose the Products in Category
+## Step 6: Choose the products in category

 1. Expand ![]({% link images/images/btn-expand.png %}){: .Inline} the **Products in Category** section.
 Then, use one of the following methods to add products to the category.